 I was the out-spoken one in the group, who always greeted the models, offered them tea, and showed them the restroom and the model stand.
 Sometimes we would drape the models and I arranged long swaths of white fabric over their still bodies to create a pleasing composition.
 I arranged the shop lights for a dramatic pose, or aimed them to the side for more subtle lighting.

 Once the model had changed into her robe, I led her to the model stand and pointed the lights in her direction.
 Another artist was in charge of the timer.
 When she pushed the button, the model dropped her robe and kicked her hip to one side.
 She put her right hand on her shoulder, covering her breast with her tattooed forearm.
 Her other arm hung limp to the side.
 She looked around the room until her eyes settled on an architectural detail.
 And she was still.

 It is always at this moment that our brains struggle to figure out how to tell our hands what to do.
 Drawing is a technical skill.
 One can study and learn to become proficient at it.
 Yet, it is very difficult to teach people to really see.
 My eyes darted around the figure, looking at her first as a body, like mine, exposed and still.
 And as my brain shifted to right side operations, I began to see light and shadow dancing across her flesh.

 The experience of working with a model is difficult to explain because it is unlike any other.
 The part of my brain in control of language and logic, in control of symbols and preconceived notions of the world is turned down, while this other side amplifies light and shadow.
 It moves the hand with intuition, looking in a way that is impossible in daily living.
-The high that artists experience might be able to be explained by the fact that we are using a totally different part of the brain than usual and it feels like an altered state, because it is.
+The high that artists experience might be able to be explained by the fact that we are using a totally different part of the brain than in every day.
+It feels like an altered state, because it is.
 And it is in this state that I feel most at home in myself.